Computer Science and Information Technology

 University of Paris, La Sorbonne

-Dr. Vauthier is a Professor of Mathematics at the University of Paris La Sorbonne, Vauthier is the author of numerous articles and 12 books on Mathematics and the philosophy of science including An Open Letter to researchers who take themselves for God ( Lettre ouverte aux savants qui se prennent pour Dieu) and The Mathematician's cloak co-authored with the theologian Pere Marie Dominique Philippe.
-Besides, his academic career Vauthier is the editor in chief of the Scientists and Believers, a collection of the Editions Beuchesse, where he has published eight book of interviews with Christian, Jewish, Muslim and Buddhist scientists on the theme of science and religion.
+Dr. Vauthier is a Professor of Mathematics at the University of Paris La Sorbonne, Vauthier is the author of numerous articles and 12 books on mathematics and the philosophy of science including An Open Letter to Researchers Who Take Themselves for God ( Lettre ouverte aux savants qui se prennent pour Dieu) and The Mathematician's Cloak co-authored with the theologian Pere Marie Dominique Philippe.
+Besides, his academic career Vauthier is the editor in chief of the Scientists and Believers, a collection of the Editions Beuchesse, where he has published eight books of interviews with Christian, Jewish, Muslim and Buddhist scientists on the theme of science and religion.
 He also works as an international expert in knowledge based industries and information technology and is the director of EduFrance which is directly affiliated to the Ministries of Education and Foreign Affairs.

-Mark Weiser the Chief Technologist at the Xerox Palo Alto Research Center.
+Mark Weiser is the Chief Technologist at the Xerox Palo Alto Research Center.
 He was assistant and Associate Professor and Associate Chair in the Computer Science Department at the University of Maryland, before joining Xerox as a member of the technical staff and eventually heading the Computer Science Laboratory.
-Widely known for what has been called "ubiquitous computing," Weiser is currently working on a program he initiated that envisions PC's being replaced with invisible computers in everyday objects.
-(We are sorry to report that Mark passed away early in the Summer of 1999.
-We extend condolences to his family & friends.)
+Widely known for what has been called "ubiquitous computing," Weiser is currently working on a program he initiated that envisions PCs being replaced with invisible computers in everyday objects.

 Manuela M. Veloso